Updated: Jun 9

 He’s not the brightest crayon in the box, but Phil Dunphy knows how to enjoy life’s simple pleasures like a hot grill, cold beer, and a good magic trick.
 That’s why we’re giving him the basics: a plate of wings for an appetizer, a cheeseburger on one of our housemade brioche buns, a hot dog with relish, macaroni salad, and some grilled veggies.

 Frank Costanza from Seinfeld

 Mr. Costanza was the everyman icon who had it all figured out.
 His no-frills approach to life delivered his own made up holiday, Festivus, allowing him to ditch an overly-hyped Christmas tree for a far less flashy aluminum pole, which he celebrated for its high strength to weight ratio.
 Festivus began with the airing of grievances and ended when George pinned his father as a part of the feats of strength.
-In his later years, we suspect Frank probably could’ve used a weapon of some sort to fend of George, so we’re making him a tomahawk steak with potato wedges and charred brussel sprouts.
-Serenity now!
+In his later years, we suspect Frank probably could’ve used a weapon of some sort to keep George at bay, so we’re making him a tomahawk steak with potato wedges and charred brussel sprouts.

 If you're searching for serenity now when it comes to your Father's Day menu, look no further.
 Take a look at our online menu or give us a call at 908-306-8806 and we'll help you put together a menu Dad will love.